danielharrell/open-eyes-lect-2017-18/Open.md

 case were a matter of definition rather than size, and allowed the world to be encompassed before it has to be crossed?
 In just this way, it seems, we see without having to move to what we see.
-And while it may seem we only see so far, there is reason to think we really see as far as can be, in the embrace of all there is to see.
+And while in one respect we only see so far, in another we see as far as can be, in the embrace of all there is to see.
 For what sense, otherwise, would it make to call what we see *the world*?
 We already have enough names, it seems, for what there is to